Holiday boutique to support AWS

 New this year will be a sneak peek preview event Dec.
 6 from 5 to 8 p.m.
 Admission for the preview is $5.

+In addition, a raffle will be held and the Bellas will provide musical entertainment.

+Also new this year will be music by the duo the Bellas, and a visit with Santa.

-Proceeds from the boutique will benefit the neglected, abused and abandoned dogs and cats that are sheltered by NFSAW.
+Proceeds from the boutique will benefit the neglected, abused and abandoned dogs and cats that are sheltered by NFSAW, a non-profit, non-governmental organization that was founded in 1977.